tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - how do you feel about same-sex marriages and homosexuality?
 - has the economy ever impacted your parents or you personally?
 - what clubs or groups did you belong to? why?
-- what do you love about the country you live in?
+- what do you love about the country you live in? what do you love most?
 - what do you love about the city or town you live in now?
 - what or who has influenced your political views?
 - have you ever killed anyone during war? what is your view on killing?